Hasdeo River

-Hasdeo River is the largest tributary of Mahanadi River.
+Hasdeo River is the largest tributary of the Mahanadi River.
 The river flows in the state of Chhattisgarh.
-It joins Mahanadi River near Shiladehi (Birra).
-Hasdeo Bango Dam is constructed across this river.
+It joins the Mahanadi River near Shiladehi(Birra), a village in Janjgir-Champa district.
+Minimata Dam, which is commonly known as Hasdeo Bango Dam, is constructed across this river near Bango village.
 The river originates about 910.0 m above sea level, in a place about 10.0 km from Sonhat in Koriya district.
 The total length of the river is 333.0 km, and drainage area is 9856 km2.
-The major tributary of Hasdeo River is Gej River.
+The major tributary of Hasdeo River is Gej River and other tributary rivers are Taan, Ooteng, Chornai, Jhing.
 The river flows through the Hasdeo Arand forest.